wschaef/architecture-kata-2023/architecture.md

 * Travel system integraion - integrate with APPOLO, SABRE system in order to collect information about reservation and recieve updates regarding these reservations.

 Reason: This domain is our door to external Travel world, and we need to organize all integration in very similar way in order to reduce data model aligment in other domains.
 We expect very hight load on this component, becuase 2 mln active will add new reservations in system and we need to request external partners for details about this reservation.
 Also we expect that all active reservaion (in active trips) can recieve updates via Travel systems, emails or from agencies.

-**Trip organizer domain** - allow use to manage his trips, create new one, delete and add reservations to this trips.
-Data ingested from integration domain.

-Reason: It is core of our business and our differention from our competitors.
-We need very high evolvalibity for component in this area.
-And is we store customer data here this components has dedicated security level and personal data should be protected.

-**IAM domain** - covers all aspect of registration, authentication and authorization user.

-Reason: It is standard pattern to have IAM as separate domain, because this domain already well developed and not depend of business specific of project.
-Also in most case we can reuse existing out-of-box solutions with minum configuration and customisation.

 Important Internal Interfaces